-Our complete guide for to use screen mirroring on Roku takes a valuable (but slightly hidden) feature and makes it easier to use.
-But before you start, it's worth first considering when to use screen mirroring, and when not to.
+Our guide on how to use screen mirroring on Roku highlights a valuable (but slightly hidden) feature.
+But before beginning, it's worth first considering when you should use screen mirroring and when you shouldn't.

 For those who have never tried it before, screen mirroring on Roku lets you broadcast whatever is on your Android device or Windows PC onto your TV, using your Roku device as a receiver.

 For those who want to get technical about screen mirroring on Roku, the protocol that allows this feature is called Miracast, and almost every modern Windows PC and Android devices has access to it.
 (Apple devices don't, although they have a similar screen mirroring option called AirPlay.)